-Instead of having too many babies, we’re now having too few — a trend that is increasingly referred to in apocalyptic terms.
+Instead of having too many babies, China is now having too few.
+A declining population is increasingly referred to in apocalyptic terms.

 The year 2018 saw a “historic turning point” in China’s population: it began to fall.
 That’s according to Professor Yi Fuxian, a widely cited expert on the subject.

 Given that China has long been the planet’s most populous nation, Professor Yi’s statement does indeed sound historic, especially in light of centuries-old fears that global overcrowding could outstrip the planet’s resources.

 So a cause for celebration, then?

 Not necessarily.
 Read what else Professor Yi has to say: “China’s population has begun to decline and is rapidly ageing.
 Its economic vitality will keep waning.”

 Those two sentences sum up a view that has gained prominence in recent years towards challenges posed by population trends: Instead of having too many babies, we are now having too few.